Fi717/reading-notes-v1/README.md

 2. Accept that mistakes are part of the learning process
 3. Celebrate growth

-You can find my GitHub page [HERE] (https://github.com/jamessearle71/reading-notes-v1/)
+You can find my GitHub repos [HERE] (https://github.com/jamessearle71/reading-notes-v1/)